 Honors Freshman & Upperclassmen Community

-Honors college at VSU includes an exclusive residential and social community with dedicated facilities, smaller classes, scholarship opportunities, and rigorous interactions with faculty mentors.
+The honors college at VSU includes an exclusive residential and social community with dedicated facilities, smaller classes, scholarship opportunities, and rigorous interactions with faculty mentors.
 Located in Reade Hall.

-American Sign Language Living Community
+American Sign Language Community

 Greek Life Freshman Community